 Key takeaways

-• Alternatives to Breztri Aerosphere depend on the severity of symptoms and the number of exacerbations experienced during a calendar year for a patient diagnosed with COPD
+Alternatives to Breztri Aerosphere depend on the severity of symptoms and the number of exacerbations experienced during a calendar year for a patient diagnosed with COPD, as well as the individual’s ability to appropriately use the various inhalation devices based on coordination of actuation and breaths; price and insurance coverage may also play a role in prescribed medication.

 Breztri Aerosphere is a brand-name metered-dose inhaler manufactured by AstraZeneca to treat chronic obstructive pulmonary disease (COPD).
-Alternatives may be necessary for an individual unable to use a metered-dose inhaler, has experienced a prior allergic reaction, or is taking a medication that may negatively interact with Bretzi.
-Reviewing medications with a pharmacist or medical doctor is essential to identify additional drug interactions that may worsen or cause side effects.
+Alternatives may be necessary for an individual who cannot use a metered-dose inhaler, has experienced a prior allergic reaction or other serious side effects, or is taking a medication that may negatively interact with Bretzi.
+A comprehensive approach of reviewing medications with a pharmacist and/or medical healthcare provider is essential to identify additional drug interactions that may worsen or cause side effects.

 RELATED: What causes COPD?
 Diagnosis, prevention, and treatment